FredrickB/calico-flow-logs-otlphttp-exporter/README.md

 - `kubectl`
 - `base64`
 - `docker`
+- Calico, `>=3.30`
-- Running instance of Goldmane in namespace `calico-system` in a cluster preconfigured in `kubectl` context
+- Goldmane running in namespace `calico-system`

 ### Setup

 > For development we copy the certificates from a Goldmane deployment running in the cluster directly.
 Do not use this approach in production environments, this is just for development.

 1. Install development tools: `make install-development-packages`
 1. Fetch the protobufs from the Calico project: `make fetch-protobuf-definition`